fiberplane/docs/docs/webhooks.md

 ## Endpoint URL

-The endpoint URL is the URL to which Fiberplane will send deliveries using a HTTP `POST` request.
+The endpoint URL is the URL to which Fiberplane will send deliveries using an HTTP `POST` request.

 Since we're developing locally for the purpose of this tutorial, we'll set it to the URL which `tunnel.pyjam.as` gave us above, followed by `/delivery`.
 Example: `https://mwk8xc.tunnel.pyjam.as/delivery`